mixer/developer-docs/pages/01.guides/01.mixplay/04.CustomControls/03.GettingStartedWithPreact/doc.md

 ### Writing Translations

-In the default custom control template, youll find a folder called `locales`.
+In the default custom control template, you'll find a folder called `locales`.
 In this folder is a bunch of JSON documents.
-The names of these documents,- ke `en-us.json`, correspond to a language.
+The names of these documents, like `en-us.json`, correspond to a language.
 The general form for what a locale string "is" is formally defined in [BCP47](http://www.ietf.org/rfc/bcp/bcp47.txt) but, for the most part, they take the form of `language-dialect`.

 ```
 $ ls locales